 It’s true what people say about your first visit to New York City.
-It’s overwhelming, amazing, intimidating and endearing all at once.
+It’s overwhelming, amazing, intimidating, and endearing all at once.
 During my week in NYC, I was constantly surprised and learning things about the city.
 So I decided to share my NYC stories with you here!
-Hopefully, those of you who are visiting NYC for the first time will find my anecdotes useful – and I hope New Yorkers reading this will at least find a little entertaining to see the city from a newbie perspective.
+Hopefully, those of you who are visiting NYC for the first time will find my anecdotes useful – and I hope New Yorkers reading this will at least find it a little entertaining to see the city from a newbie’s perspective.

 Here are 8 of my NYC stories: